 A synthetic version of DHEA is available in pill form.
 It's sold as a dietary supplement in the United States.
-Studies have shown quality control of this supplement to be low.
+Studies have shown quality control of this supplement to often be low.

-In theory, taking DHEA supplements to maintain DHEA levels could slow the aging process.
+Natural DHEA levels peak in early adulthood and then slowly fall as you age.
+In theory, taking DHEA supplements to maintain DHEA levels could slow the aging process, possibly improving well-being, cognitive function and body composition.
 But research hasn't proved this to be true.

 DHEA has been linked to:

 - Reduced high-density lipoprotein (HDL), or "good," cholesterol levels

 - Unwanted, male-pattern hair growth in women (hirsutism)

 - Oily skin